LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 Scripted used `bee_corridor.py`

-In task 3, we simulated 1 wall + pair of sensors
+In task 3, we simulated 1 wall + pair of sensors.
 Task we implement the full experiement.
 A pair of sensor on each side of the agent and a wall each side.

-Honey bees centre their flight trajectories in the corridor/tunnel by balancing the optic flow on two side of their visual fieldds
+- Real Honey bees centre their flight trajectories in the corridor/tunnel by balancing the optic flow on two side of their visual fields

-Simulated bee.
-If the average outputs of the EMD are equal then the bee must be flying in the center

-If the outputs are unbalanced then the bee should steer towards the lower EMD to rebalance itself
+- For out simulated bee.
+If the average outputs of the EMD are equal then the bee must be flying in the center.
+If the outputs are unbalanced then the bee should steer towards the lower EMD to rebalance itself.
 In the code, the walls are technically visual only.
 The "bee" could fly through them if it wanted it, though it is programmed not to

-Recall that is it Kirchner and Srinivasan hypothesis that bees centre themsevles when flying through a corridor or tunnel using optic flow on the two sides of their visual fields
+Recall that is it Kirchner and Srinivasan hypothesis that bees centre themsevles when flying through a corridor or tunnel using optic flow on the two sides of their visual fields.
 The simulated bee should be capable of this because it has two sensors with associated EMDs on each side of its body.
 Though the behaviour requires the parameters to be set well

 In inputs to the system are very simple:
 - 4 binary signals
 - 2 sensors on each EMD
 - Input to sensor is either white or black

-If the signals from the EMDs are equal then the bee must be flying in the middle of the corridor
+If the signals from the EMDs are equal then the bee must be flying in the middle of the corridor.
 If the average output is higher on the left than the right, then the bee shoud steer more to the right.
 Being higher on the left then it must be closer to the wall meaning the signals between black and white will be closer due to perspective

 ### The Code

 #### Moving Averages

-Under the parameter sweeps we good the average EMD output from all of the interations simulations

-For a real-time implementation, we need to know how much optic flow the EMD is detecting right now

-Actually, in practice, we want to get an idea of what the optic flow decected has been like recently

-This is because the instantaneous output of an EMD can vary greatly

-An easy solution is to use a moving average of a recent (short) time window

-When using a moving average, the window is the most recent interval of time

-The effect of a moving average is much like the smooth effect of an LPF

-A small moving average window does not average much as the result will be more similar to the instantaneous output of an EMD

-If the window is too large, then the signals will be smoothed too much and the system will be not recognise EMD changes quick enough meaning it is respond slowly, lagged o r just not at all
+Under the parameter sweeps we took the average EMD output from all of the interations simulations.
+For a real-time implementation, we need to know how much optic flow the EMD is detecting right now.
+Actually, in practice, we want to get an idea of what the optic flow decected has been like recently.
+This is because the instantaneous output of an EMD can vary greatly.
+An easy solution is to use a moving average of a recent (short) time window.
+When using a moving average, the window is the most recent interval of time.
+The effect of a moving average is much like the smooth effect of an LPF.
+A small moving average window does not average much as the result will be more similar to the instantaneous output of an EMD.If the window is too large, then the signals will be smoothed too much and the system will be not recognise EMD changes quick enough meaning it is respond slowly, lagged o r just not at all

 Window size is one of the parameters we are going to investigate and is set by `window_n` on `line 102`